One of the main advantages of using WordPress is that you don’t need to mess with code to run a successful website.

 Next, activate the plugin …

 (Activate the ‘Insert Html Snippet’ plugin)

 After the plugin has been installed, a new item called XYZ Html will display in the navigation menu …

 (XYZ HTML menu)

-Important: Make sure you have your code snippet available (e.g. save it into a plain text file) …
+Important: Make sure you have your script handy (e.g. save it in a plain text file) …

 To create a new snippet, click on XYZ Html > HTML Snippets …

 (XYZ Html > HTML Snippets menu)